A novel dual-decomposition method for non-convex two-stage stochastic mixed-integer quadratically constrained quadratic problems: Computational experiments

 \subsection{Design of experiments}

-We tested the efficiency of Algorithm \ref{al: dual_bnb} considering two alternative methods two solve nodes-sub-problems \eqref{eq: dual_problem}: the proximal bundle method (BM) presented in Section \ref{sec: bundle_method} and the Frank-Wolfe progressive hedging (FWPH) method presented in Section \ref{sec: FWPH}.
-Algorithm \ref{al: dual_bnb} was implemented using parallel computing, meaning that the scenario-sub-problems \eqref{eq: p_LR_decomposed_subproblem} are solved in parallel.
+We tested the efficiency of Algorithm \ref{al: dual_bnb} considering two alternative methods to solve sub-problems \eqref{eq: dual_problem}: the proximal bundle method (BM) presented in Section \ref{sec: bundle_method} and the Frank-Wolfe progressive hedging (FWPH) method presented in Section \ref{sec: FWPH}.
+Algorithm \ref{al: dual_bnb} was implemented using parallel computing, meaning that the scenario-sub-problems \eqref{eq: p_LR_decomposed_subproblem} are solved in parallel in both solution methods (proximal BM and FWPH).
 For each instance, the number of processes utilised for parallel computing was equal to 30.
-The computational efficiency of Algorithm \ref{al: dual_bnb} was compared with Gurobi's \cite{gurobi} branch-and-cut algorithm with standard parametrisation.
+The computational efficiency of Algorithm \ref{al: dual_bnb} was compared with Gurobi's \cite{gurobi} branch-and-cut algorithm with standard parameterisation.

-We tested Algorithm \ref{al: dual_bnb} on 5 sets of randomly generated instances.
+We tested Algorithm \ref{al: dual_bnb} on 5 sets of randomly generated non-convex problem instances.
 Each set contained problems \eqref{eq: RDEM} with 50, 100 and 150 scenarios represented in two scales (small and large) as described in Table \ref{tab: parameters_low_density}.
+More detailed information on the range of the coefficients for problems \eqref{eq: RDEM} is presented in Appendix \ref{sec:ap1}.
 Additionally, we assumed two different values of the precision factor $p \in \{-2, -1\}$.
 Hence, we considered 60 instances in total.
+It is important to note that smaller values of $p$ were not explored, as the aforementioned values were found to be adequate for providing sufficient tolerance in terms of the RNMDT approximation.
+Furthermore, extensive numerical evidence demonstrating how good the RNMDT approximation is for different values of $p$ has already been extensively discussed in \cite{andrade2018rnmdt} and \cite{p_lagrangian_Andrade}.

-For the sake of simplicity, for each instance, all the first-stage variables were assumed to be an integer, and all the second-stage variables were assumed to be continuous.
-To make test instances similar to those available in \cite{stochastic_test_instances} (which are not MIQCQPs) in terms of the number of non-zero coefficients in the constraints and objective function, we assumed the quadratic matrices $Q^s$ and $U^s_m$ $\forall s \in S$, $\forall m \in M$ to be randomly generated with 1\% density.
+For the sake of simplicity, for each instance, all the first-stage variables were assumed to be integer, and all the second-stage variables were assumed to be continuous.
+To make test instances similar to those available in library of test problems for stochastic integer programming \citep{stochastic_test_instances} (which are not MIQCQPs) in terms of the number of non-zero coefficients in the constraints and objective function, we assumed the quadratic matrices $Q^s$ and $U^s_m$ $\forall s \in S$, $\forall m \in M$ to be randomly generated with 1\% density, which is of the same order of the density (i.e., proportion of nonzero elements in the problems' constraint matrices) of the test problems considered.